cicsdev/cics-java-liberty-hello/README.md

 ### Configuring the CICS bundle
 If the application is deployed as a CICS bundle, use the following steps to define and install the CICS bundle.

-1. Create a bundle definition, setting the BUNDLEDIR to the path to the deployed CICS bundle on z/FS.
+1. Create a bundle definition, setting the BUNDLEDIR attribute to the path to the deployed CICS bundle on z/FS.
 2. Install the bundle definition.

 ## Running